 About the Novels

 All book pages will include audiobooks, because I believe in making my work accessible to everyone.
 I am in the process of revising these to include theme music and sound effects.
 You can pre-order the whole digital audiobook at my Bandcamp site for $1, which was the lowest fee I could charge by their rules.

-The second book, “Brothers in Arms,” is the bulk of my character’s unique back story, which draws on a limited amount of source material that I and my husband and co-DM thoroughly fleshed out for our campaign.
-Though it is still part of the back story, much of this was actively played through as we were coming up with it so that we could sort it out for consistency.
+The second book, “Brothers in Arms,” is the bulk of my character’s unique backstory, which draws on a limited amount of source material that I and my husband and co-DM thoroughly fleshed out for our campaign.
+Though it is still part of the backstory, much of this was actively played through as we were coming up with it so that we could sort it out for consistency.

 About the Author

 My name is Diane Morrison, and I am known in some circles as Sable Aradia or just Sable.
+I’m the author of the Wyrd West Chronicles.
 I am a writer,singer/songwriter, artist, and professional Witch.
 I’m a sci-fi, fantasy, historical adventure and war novel fan from early childhood.
-I have been playing Dungeons & Dragons® since it was originally just called that, and went on to do all the stereotypically geeky activities of playing Vampire: the Masquerade® LARP, joining the Society for Creative Anachronism, and playing World of Warcrack (World of Warcraft®).
-At one time I was one of the major contributors toFantaseum, which was the largest Dungeons & Dragons Core Rules® website, and at one time I was the Assistant Editor for What’s Brewin’ e-magazine.
-My first published book in print format, “The Witch’s Eight Paths of Power,” will be published by Weiser/Red Wheel books and hitting shelves September 2014 (currently available for pre-order on Amazon, Barnes & Noble and Google Books.)
-I rarely have time for the SCA these days, but I still go to all kinds of Pagan festivals where I sell witchy ware and teach workshops on Wicca and magick, and I still play our long-running, free-form D&D® game almost every day.
-Shaundar Sunfall, “Toy Soldier’s” protagonist, is still a character that I actively play.
+I have been playing Dungeons & Dragons® since it was originally just called that, and went on to do all the stereotypical geeky activities of playing Vampire: the Masquerade® LARP, joining the Society for Creative Anachronism, and playing World of Warcrack (World of Warcraft®).
+At one time I was one of the major contributors to Fantaseum, which was the largest Dungeons & Dragons Core Rules® website, and I am the Managing Editor for Wildspace: the Spelljammer Fanzine.

 I have many other websites and blogs if you want to check them out: